YuGuangWang/FGT/README.md

 ###  Results

-The composed model **FGConv-Sum** achieves the following performance on graph classification benchmark datasets MUTAG, PROTEINS and D&D. The table below shows the mean test accuracy with SD for 10 repetitions.
-Compared to existing methods such as **GIN**, **PatchySan**, **GDCNN** and **DIffPool**, the **FGConv-Sum** achieves top test accuracy on two of these datasets.
+The composed model *FGConv-Sum* achieves the following performance on graph classification benchmark datasets **MUTAG**, **PROTEINS** and **D&D**.
+The table below shows the mean test accuracy with SD for 10 repetitions.
+Compared to existing methods such as *GIN*, *PatchySan*, *GDCNN* and *DIffPool*, the *FGConv-Sum* achieves top test accuracy on two of these datasets.
 The result on D&D can be obtained using the above .py programs.
 The test results on other benchmarks and comparison with the results of other methods can be seen in the paper.

 ![graph_classification_fgconv](graph_classification_fgconv.png)